Introductory council tenancies

-An introductory tenancy is a probationary tenancy that allows the council to decide if you are a good tenant.
+An introductory tenancy is a trial tenancy while the council decides if you are a good tenant.

-You are an introductory tenant for 12 months from the date your tenancy started or the date you moved in, whichever is later.
+The trial lasts for 12 months from when your tenancy starts or when you move in, whichever is later.

-Many councils will also give you a tenant's handbook which should explain all you need to know about your tenancy.
+The council may give you a tenant's handbook with all you need to know.

-The council has to get a court order and follow the correct procedure but it doesn't have to prove a legal reason in court.
+The council has to get a court order to evict you and they must follow the right rules.

 Rent and rent increases

-Check your tenancy agreement to see how much the rent is and when it should be paid.
+Your tenancy agreement sets out how much the rent is and when to pay it.

 Rent increases usually happen in April.
-The council must give you at least 4 weeks' written notice of a rent increase.
+The council must give you at least 4 weeks' written notice of an increase.

-You are usually responsible for internal decoration and paying for any damage you cause.
+You are usually responsible for decorating inside your home and for damage you cause.

-You don't have the right to take in a lodger or sublet your home if you are an introductory tenant.
+You do not have the right to rent out a room in your home while you're an introductory tenant.

-If you are the only tenant, your tenancy can pass to your spouse or civil partner as long as they are living in your home at the time of your death.
+If you are the only tenant, your tenancy can go to your spouse or civil partner if they are living in your home at the time of your death.

-If you're not married or in a civil partnership, an unmarried partner or another family member can take over the tenancy if you die, as long as they have lived with you for at least a year.
+If you're not married or in a civil partnership, an unmarried partner or another family member can take over the tenancy if they have lived with you for at least a year.

-The tenancy will continue as an introductory tenancy for the remainder of the 12-month trial period and will then become a secure tenancy or a flexible tenancy.
+The tenancy continues as an introductory tenancy for the rest of the 12 month trial.
+Then it becomes a secure tenancy or a flexible tenancy.

 Passing on your tenancy in your lifetime

 You can sign your tenancy over to anyone who would have the right to succeed if you died.
-The legal process is called assignment.
+This is called assignment.

-If you want to move while your tenancy is still in its trial period, you may be able to get a transfer to another property owned by the council or a housing association.
+If you want to move during your trial, you could transfer to another council or a housing association home.

 How to complain